 The nearby town of Nefyn offers a better range of amenities and things to do including a fascinating Maritime Museum.

-Further afield there is the two popular seaside resorts of Pwllheli and Abersoch, offering fantastic seaside enterainment as well as a good choice of other things to do.
+Further afield there is the two popular seaside resorts of Pwllheli and Abersoch, offering fantastic seaside entertainment as well as a good choice of other things to do.

 All ground floor.
 Two bedrooms: 1 x double, 1 x twin.
 Bathroom with bath, shower over, basin and WC.
 Outdoor shower.
 Kitchen.
-Sitting room with dining area.
-Sitting room with woodburning stove.
+Sitting room with dining area and woodburning stove.